Alison Brake - MSc, CTA, UKCP

 I believe that therapy is a collaborative process; my role is not to “fix” but to facilitate understanding and awareness and to empower clients to make new choices.
 In my work I draw on a number of models and approaches (Transactional Analysis, humanistic, psychodynamic, attachment theory) to understand each person's present difficulties in the context of their own experience.

-I am a registered member of the British Association of Counselling & Psychotherapy (no. 723818) and abide by their Ethical Framework, which guides the values and principles at the heart of my practice: confidentiality, respect, equality.
+I am a registered member of the UK Council of Psychotherapy (no. 2011172555) and abide by their Ethical Code, which guides the values and principles at the heart of my practice: confidentiality, respect, equality.
 Like all registered therapists I am in regular professional supervision, which provides me with the support I need to work with my clients’ difficult material.

 Whatever your situation, do get in touch so that we can discuss what is troubling you and how we could work together.
 I offer a low cost initial consultation, which will give you the opportunity to get a feel for what counselling with me would be like.
 If you are happy to continue, we can talk in more detail about how to move forward.